emfigo/absplit/README.md

   ABSplit::Test.split('experimentA', user_id)
 ```

-IMPORTANT: It is important that you pass a unique  indentifier to the experiment, so when the splitting occurs it's consistent (otherwise it would act like a random).
-This identifier could be an id, or whatever object you consider.
+IMPORTANT: It is important that you understand how the algorithm chosen by you works.
+All the algorithms are based on an input to choose an option in the experiment.

 ##Recommendations
 This gem was meant to be simple and more focused on the splitting itself, not on extra functionality.
-If you want to track your experiments, for example in a web page, you can use Google Analytics.
-Also if you want the value to be pesistent because you increment the percentage you can use http cookies.
+If you want to track your experiments, you can use tools like Google Analytics.

+##Special Thanks
+I want to thank the collaboration from; [FraDim](https://github.com/FraDim), [jpstevens](https://github.com/jpstevens), [sgerrand](https://github.com/sgerrand).
+Without them none of the improvements would have been possible.
+Thank you for your ideas and time.